-The content of the training, and training materials, will be prepared by the consultants who are hired and will be reviewed and approved by the Fisheries Co-management Technical Caucus.
-The content will broadly cover the fisheries co-management governance framework in Kenya, including: relevant provisions in the National Oceans and Fisheries Policy, FMD Act, 2016, BMU Regulations, CMA Guidelines including CMA planning; linking co-management plans to national priority fisheries management plans; Standard Operating Procedures (SOPs) for BMUs; BMU and CMA performance monitoring.
+The content of the training, and training materials, will be prepared by the consultants and will be reviewed and approved by the Fisheries Co-management Technical Caucus.
+The content will broadly cover training methods, BMU structure and functioning, fish handling, Fisheries co-management, Financial management and BMU Standard Operating Procedures (SoPs).

-3.3.4.2 Training of BMUs in fisheries governance and management
+2. Training of BMUs in fisheries governance and management:

-The County staff trained under 6.1 above will conduct similar trainings to BMUs members at their respective beaches, using training program and training materials developed by the hired consultants.
-All BMUs within the five coastal counties will be targeted for training in various BMU training modules, provisionally including:
+The fisheries officers trained will conduct similar trainings to BMUs members at their respective beaches, using training program and training materials developed by the hired consultants.
+All BMUs within the five coastal counties will be targeted for training in various BMU training modules, including: